RishiRomeo/tempus/rwd-enrichment-interview-exercise-master/README.md

 - *If Ubuntu is currently not set up on your machine, follow the steps in Powershell from https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package to install Windows Subsystem for Linux (WSL)
+- Ensure (on local machine) that Docker has WSL integration for Ubuntu-18.04 (This can be found in your Docker Desktop : Settings > Resources > WSL Integration; Ensure that Ubuntu-18.04 is checked)
 - In order to have access to 'make' commands, run the following code in your Ubuntu terminal
 $ sudo apt-get install build-essential
 - Create a new repository and change directory into the new folder
 $ mkdir tempus
 $ cd tempus

-- Unzip the contents of this repository into the new directory or git clone <repo_name>
+- Unzip the contents of this repository into the new directory
-- Ensure (on local machine) that Docker has WSL integration for Ubuntu-18.04 (This can be found in your Docker Desktop : Settings > Resources > WSL Integration; Ensure that Ubuntu-18.04 is checked)
+- The correct dir path should look like : tempus > rwd-enrichment-interview-exercise-master > ..
-- Ensure that you are in the directory containing the Makefile (if unsure, use $ls to look at directory).
-Run the Makefile
+- Ensure that you are in the directory containing the Makefile (if unsure, use $ls to look at directory). ($cd rwd-enrichment-interview-exercise-master if in tempus parent dir)
+- Run the Makefile using the code below
 $ make run